HebiRobotics/native-launchers-maven-plugin/README.md

 Hello world!
 ```

-**Known issues / limitations**
-* The `@CEntryPoint` annotations require a compile dependency on the graal sdk.
-Attempts to generate the `.class` file directly ended in errors due to native-image requiring [a matching source file](https://github.com/graalvm/graal-jvmci-8/blob/master/jvmci/jdk.vm.ci.meta/src/jdk/vm/ci/meta/ResolvedJavaType.java#L315-L318).
-* Each platform needs to be compiled individually like the Graal native-image.
-Static linking requires an existing native-image, and dynamic linking is not supported when cross-compiling (at least on [zig 0.10.1](https://ziglang.org/download/0.10.1/release-notes.html)).

 **Things that still need to be figured out**
 * Linux / macOS
   * **Calling apps from another directory currently fails due to the library not being found (!!!)**.
 The lib should be loaded relative to the binary rather than the working directory.